melihbirim/thoughts/Why_Programming_Is_Really_Hard_To_Learn.md

 - Dynamically typed, where the type is inferred from the assigned value.

 Control Structures:
-- if and else for conditional execution.
+- `if` and `else` for conditional execution.
-- loop for iteration, which continues as long as the condition holds true.
+- `loop` for iteration, which continues as long as the condition holds true.

 Function Definition and Invocation:
-- Functions are defined with def and concluded with end.
+- Functions are defined with `set` and `with` keyword for input argument.
 - Parameters are passed by value.
+- It has implicit returns, it can retun as many variable as possible, the only constraint is to have it as the last line.
+This can avoid the use of another keyword. e.g ruby. elixr

 #### Core Functionalities
-- Variable Assignment and Management: The set keyword is used for declaring and assigning values to variables.
+- Variable Assignment and Management: The set keyword is used for declaring and assigning values to variables and functions.
 - Conditional Logic: if and else are used for decision-making processes.
 - Loops: The loop keyword facilitates iterations.
 - Functionality Scope: Each function and loop has its own scope.